JCoooper/JCoooper.github.io/essays/assignment3reflectionblog.md

   - Assignment 3
 ---

-1. Briefly describe your system (e.g. A store selling Pokemon game cards)???
-My site is a store that sells different types of jewelry.
+1. Briefly describe your system (e.g. A store selling Pokemon game cards) My site is a store that sells different types of jewelry.
 We currently have diamond, gold, and pearl items for sale.

 2. Any notable shortcomings, bugs, problems, or additional features not implemented?